 We also have a counsellor who comes into school for one day each week to work with identified pupils.
 She is skilled in enabling children to be able to manage their own worries.
-She esupports children to develop their own strategies that will help them when the counselling sessions are finished.
-Our Counsellor's aim is for children to develop resilience, confidence and self-belief.
+She supports children to develop their own strategies that will help them when the counselling sessions are finished.
+Our counsellor's aim is for children to develop resilience, confidence and self-belief.

 Our counsellor is also able to support parents of children who are working with her.

-For more information, please contact one of our FLOs (Janine Morgan or Mariella Williams) or the Inclusion Manager (Victoria Elderton).
+For more information, please contact our FLO (Janine Morgan) or the Inclusion Manager (Victoria Elderton).